 The Columbus Topiary Garden is a topiary garden unlike any other.
 Whereas the average topiary garden collects a bunch of random figures doing random things, this one is a unified work.
-It recreates Georges Seurat's classic painting ‘A Sunday on the Island of La Grand Jatte’ in three dimensional shrubberies.
-Each life-size (if not larger) figure plays the part of a figure in the painting, and it is marvelous.
+It recreates Georges Seurat's classic painting ‘A Sunday on the Island of La Grande Jatte’ in three-dimensional shrubberies.
+Each life-size figure plays the part of a figure in the painting, and it is marvelous.
 An on-site museum will fill you in on the history of the park, the Old Deaf School, and the surrounding neighborhood.
-Hours are daily from sunrise to sunset.

-Spread across 60 acres (24.28 hectares), Chadwick Arboretum and Learning Gardens is located on the Agricultural Campus of The Ohio State University.
-Stroll through this expansive green reserve free of charge.
+Spread across 60 acres (24.28 hectares), Chadwick Arboretum and Learning Gardens can be found on the Agricultural Campus of The Ohio State University.
 Its 17 beautiful gardens are full of hostas, roses, wildflowers, perennials, tropical plants, shrubs and trees.
 The wide range of flora includes non-native and native species.
 It is also an environment educational base for those interested in horticulture.
 Enjoy the Labyrinth walk inspired by the renowned Chartres Cathedral Labyrinth or check out the green roof at Howlett Hall.

 The idea for the Park of Roses was conceived in 1951 when members of two different rose clubs teamed up to share their love for roses with the rest of Ohio.
 The Park opened in June 1953 and continues to host the Columbus Rose Festival every June.
 There are 12,000 rose bushes in the park of 400 varieties, as well as other specialized gardens such as the herb garden, perennial garden, and daffodil garden, which houses more than 1,000 varieties of daffodils!
 Admission to the park is free, and it is open every day sunrise to sunset.